-- 8. Unlike adoption, fostering is a temporary arrangement on either a short or long term basis and many children in foster care will return to their birth family.
-Some fostered children are eventually adopted, either by their foster carer or by another family. - Local authorities can only place children with foster carers who have been approved by an agency registered with the Care Inspectorate.
+- 4. Fostering is a temporary arrangement on either a short or long term basis at any point in their childhood and many children in foster care will return to their birth family.
+Some fostered children are eventually adopted, either by their foster carer or by another family. - 5.
+Local authorities can only place children with foster carers who have been approved by an agency registered with the Care Inspectorate.
 Such agencies include local authorities, voluntary organisations and independent sector providers.